 The Temple of Saturn is located on the southeastern slope of Capitoline Hill, between the Clivus Capitolinus and Vicus Jugarius.
 It was consecrated in 498 BC and was one of the earliest sacred structures built in Rome’s Forum area.
 The Temple played an important role in Roman religious life, especially during festivals such as Saturnalia when gifts were exchanged.

 The Rostra was a large platform built in the city of Rome that stood during the republican and imperial periods.
-It was used by speakers to address crowds, and many famous speeches were given from this platform.
+Moreover, it was used by speakers to address crowds, and many famous speeches were given from this platform.
 The Rostra was also decorated with bronze ships’ beaks, which gave it its name.

 The Roman Forum was a large open-air square that served as a public meeting place.
 It was home to many notable structures, including the Mamertine Prison, the Temple of Saturn, the Temple of Concord, and the Basilica Aemilia.
 The first basilicas appeared in the Forum from 184 BCE.